Table of Contents

 Remember, if you’ve never had an ice bath before or taken a shower on its lowest temperature, then it’s a good idea to get your body used to it first.
 Don’t be tempted to dive off a cliff into icy cold water!

-This is because hypothermia tends to set in once immersed for longer than 30 minutes, depending on the water temperature.
+This is because hypothermia tends to set in after you’ve been immersed in cold water for longer than 30 minutes, depending on the water temperature.

 Cold Shock